WebDesigner32/ConferenceCentralApp/README.md

 Sometimes, users for many reasons want to have knowledge of the conferences that have minimum and maximum attendees.
-Therefore, I have implemented in `conference.py` two methods that query all conferences having min attendees <=5 (getMinAttndsConfs) and max attendees >= 100 (getMaxAttndsConfs).
+Therefore, I have implemented in `conference.py` two methods that query all conferences having min attendees <=5 (`getMinAttndsConfs`) and max attendees >= 100 (`getMaxAttndsConfs`).
 Examples of conferences with minimum attendees are private board meetings for CEOs and examples of conferences with maximum attendees are popular sporting events.

+*Simply click `Execute` to obtain desired results for both methods.

 ###**Solve the following query related problem**###